mkirsche/CoverageNormalization/README.md

 * *testdownsampling.sh* - Produces 10 samples with a given threshold and runs medaka on each, counting the frequency of each variant
 * *variant_heatmap.py* - Plots heatmaps of the number of trials where different SNPs were called with medaka
 * *run_full_test.sh* - Tests 10 samples for each of a number of coverage thresholds and generates heatmaps for all variant calls and for homozygous variant calls
+* *strandbiastest.sh* - Runs normalization with and without strand adjustment and tests difference in resulting strand bias
 * *src/Vcf2Fasta.java* - Takes a reference and a VCF, and produces a consensus genome sequence with all of the given variants integrated